CryptoRAT/dbd_randomizer_service/README.md

 # dbd_randomizer_service

-This project is the backend API server for the [lupogreybeard-ui](https://www.lupogreybeard.com/dbd/) and the dbd\
-randomizer [mobile app](https://github.com/CryptoRAT/dbdrandomizer).
-It is written in Python, using the Django\ framework.
+This project is the backend API server for the [lupogreybeard-ui](https://www.lupogreybeard.com/dbd/) and the dbd randomizer [mobile app](https://github.com/CryptoRAT/dbdrandomizer).
+It is written in Python, using the Django framework.
 It is backed by a postgres database.

+---

 ## Build, Test, and Run Lifecycle Operations

 This section outlines the typical workflow for building, testing, and running the Django application using Fabric commands.
 Each step corresponds to a Fabric task and ensures a smooth lifecycle management process.

+---

 ### 1. **Setup and Initialization**